 We will be using Canvas modules which compartmentalize the assigned readings and assignments for a given week of instruction.
+Canvas also contains additional syllabus information, including grading weights, and how assignments will be curated.

 HOW TO BE SUCCESSFUL IN THIS COURSE